-This course serves as part 2 of a two-part culminating experience in the Doctor of Health Professions Education (DHPE) program.
+This course serves as part 2 of a two-part culminating experience in the doctorate program.
 The course will prepare students to assess quality learning experiences and student learning outcomes in their discipline for adult learners in higher education or healthcare settings.
 Students will apply education theory and best practice approaches to an actual online or residential learning environment.